jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 P: Here's health motivator Daniel Vitalis and the benefits of using a far infrared sauna.

-[Daniel]: Sweating is absolutely going to be one of the most critical things discerning people take on so that they can not only stay healthy but actually so we can continue to have children that are healthy.
+Daniel: Sweating is absolutely going to be one of the most critical things discerning people take on so that they can not only stay healthy but actually so we can continue to have children that are healthy.
 We're going to need to sweat.
 People have sweat all through history.
 Before the world was toxic, they used that for their health.
 Now that it's toxic, it's one of the only ways we're going to cleanse our body fat.
 Our body fat is where we store so much of the environmental pollution, not just the radioactive elements, we're talking about PCBs, we're talking about plastics, we're talking about a host of pesticides and herbicides, talking about heavy metals.
 Getting this stuff out of our bodies, we're going to need to sweat it out.

 P: A fast, easy and affordable way to sweat is with a portable Relax Far Infrared Sauna.
 See all the information.
 Order with promo code OneRadio on oneradionetwork.com, a Relax Portable Far Infrared Sauna on oneradionetwork.com.

 P: I'm with Al Carter.
 He's the world's foremost authority of rebound exercise.
 Al, one of my favorite things about rebounding for the last 15 years is I do it.
 I mean it's not like something I think about.
 I do it because it's right there, right on my porch and I just do it.

-[Al Carter]: That's right.
+Al Carter: That's right.

 P: Isn't that a wonderful thing?
 I heard you say that you can do it whenever you're in the mood, not in the mood or in the nude.

-[Al Carter]: Yes, and anytime you want to rebound, if it's in your own private home, you can exercise anytime you want to, recognizing you're going to build balance, coordination, rhythm, timing, dexterity, and kinesthetic awareness while building muscle, bulk, and strength.
+Al Carter: Yes, and anytime you want to rebound, if it's in your own private home, you can exercise anytime you want to, recognizing you're going to build balance, coordination, rhythm, timing, dexterity, and kinesthetic awareness while building muscle, bulk, and strength.

 P: How about the ladies listening and building up like firming the bust line and firming the old buttocks?
 Does it work for that?

-[Al Carter]: Yes.
+Al Carter: Yes.
 Everything.
 It'll help all those things, but one of the other things it'll do is it'll stimulate or strengthen the sphincter muscles.

 P: Really important.

-[Al Carter]: Those ladies who know what a sphincter muscle is knows what we're talking about.
+Al Carter: Those ladies who know what a sphincter muscle is knows what we're talking about.

 P: Really important.
 Order yourself a rebounder right now.
 Front page.
 Look at the display for the rebounders on oneradionetwork.com.
 Go through PayPal.
 Very secure.
 You don't have to be a PayPal member.
 Any credit card, ship it via UPS in three days or so.
 It's all yours.
 Right on the front page of oneradionetwork.com.